keystonejs/keystone/packages/keystone/README.md

 The `resolver` for both queries and mutations should be a resolver function with the signature `(obj, args, context, info)`.
 See the [Apollo docs](https://www.apollographql.com/docs/graphql-tools/resolvers/#resolver-function-signature) for more details.

-The `access` argument for `types`, `queries`, and `mutations` are all boolean values which are used at schema generation time to include or exclude the item from the schema.
+The `access` argument for `types`, `queries`, and `mutations` are all either, boolean values which are used at schema generation time to include or exclude the item from the schema, or a function which must return boolean.
+See the [Access control API](https://www.keystonejs.com/api/access-control#custom-schema-access-control) docs for more details.

 ### `prepare(config)`